Center For Responsible Lending

 Center For Responsible Lending is located in Durham, NC.
 The organization was established in 2002.
 According to its NTEE Classification (I80) the organization is classified as: Legal Services, under the broad grouping of Crime & Legal-Related and related organizations.
 This organization is an independent organization and not affiliated with a larger national or regional group of organizations.
 Center For Responsible Lending is a 501(c)(3) and as such, is described as a "Charitable or Religous organization or a private foundation" by the IRS.

-For the year ending 12/2021, Center For Responsible Lending generated $6.5m in total revenue.
-This represents relatively stable growth, over the past 7 years the organization has increased revenue by an average of 1.7% each year.
-All expenses for the organization totaled $6.8m during the year ending 12/2021.
-While expenses have increased by 3.0% per year over the past 7 years.
-They've been increasing with an increasing level of total revenue.
+For the year ending 12/2022, Center For Responsible Lending generated $4.8m in total revenue.
+The organization has seen a slow decline revenue.
+Over the past 8 years, revenues have fallen by an average of (2.4%) each year.
+All expenses for the organization totaled $7.0m during the year ending 12/2022.
 You can explore the organizations financials more deeply in the financial statements section below.

 Mission & Program ActivityExcerpts From the 990 Filing